BuFuuu/paster/README.md

 # Usecase
 When you want to copy files to a Kubernets pod that has no internet access but you have a terminal on that pod.

 ![img1](https://github.com/BuFuuu/paster/assets/6349896/363ee266-f6a6-4909-bced-d36a89db26d4)
 ![img2](https://github.com/BuFuuu/paster/assets/6349896/482eb465-e5f9-4029-b1ec-dd19e09a3782)

+# Options:

+- `--list-windows, -l`
+  List all open windows titles.

+- `--sleep-after-first-window, -s`
+  Sleep time after first window activation.
+Default is 1.0 seconds.

+- `--sleep-between-chunks, -sb`
+  Sleep time between chunks.
+Default is 1.0 seconds (1s).

+- `--chunk-size, -c`
+  Size of each chunk in KB.
+Default is 800 (0.8MB).

+- `--file-path, -f`
+  Path to the file to be processed.

+- `--target-window-title, -t`
+  Title of the target window.

+- `--manual-activation, -m`
+  Do not activate the window.
+Just start pasting.
+User needs to activate the window.

+- `--shift-paste, -sp`
+  Use Ctrl+Shift+V to paste instead of Ctrl+V.

+- `--echo-wrap, -ew`
+  Wrap in an `echo -n "base64 content" >> filename` statement and send RETURN after pasting.